 SporeStack has to comply with local laws, generally US and wherever the server is hosted, if not in the US.
 We receive a valid DMCA complaint we will delete your server without a refund, period.
 These are not seed boxes.
 There are lots of torrent-friendly VPNs and seedboxes.
 More than likely for less money and less hassle.
 Even if you have a server in Amsterdam, we can get DMCA notices for it.

-If your really want to torrent, a seed box or something like put.io might be your best bet.
+If you insist on torrenting, despite legality, a seed box or something like put.io might be your best bet.

 No, you're on your own.